 Unbeatable ride: ICON

-‘Blackpool Pleasure Beach’ not only impresses for joining three words that Brits don’t always associate together, it also happens to be the most visited tourist attraction in the UK and one of the 20 most popular amusement parks in the world.
+‘Blackpool Pleasure Beach’ not only impresses for being the most visited tourist attraction in the UK but also for ranking one of the 20 most popular amusement parks in the world.

 The 40 or so rides in this north of England park include ICON, the UK's first double-launch roller coaster which replaced the much-loved Wild Mouse in 2018.

 The Pleasure Beach’s Pepsi Max Big One coaster, which opened in 1994, deserved its title at the time.
 It was then the highest, fastest and steepest rollercoaster in the world – it remains the tallest in the UK.